-ASCAP strives to identify all public performances; however, It is not cost effective for ASCAP to survey all performances in bars, clubs, and other "general licensees" due to the significant number of performances and the relatively small license fees paid by these establishments.
-Our members can submit an OnStage claim via Member Access to notify ASCAP of each individual performance of their music.
-The resulting royalty is distributed to the writers and publishers of the songs based upon the license fee paid by the corresponding venue.
+ASCAP strives to identify public performances in every one of the 700,000+ businesses we license.
+It is not cost effective for ASCAP to survey all performances in bars, clubs, and other "general licensees" due to the lack of availability of accurate performance data and the relatively small license fees paid by these establishments.

 Next Page: Identifying Performances >>>